tishin/JTAppleCalendar/docs/build-calendar/Build A Calendar From Scratch.md

 ## Next Steps

 Where to go from here?
-Configuring inDates/OutDates
+Learn about [common elements](../common-elements/Common%20Elements.md)